Skip to content Skip to navigation menu

 Step 2

-From your starting point, apply adhesive to about 1m2 of the floor using a notched gauging trowel.
+From your starting point, apply tile adhesive to about 1m2 of the floor using a notched gauging trowel.
 Spread the adhesive on the floor using the smooth edge, then draw the trowel back across using the serrated edge.
 This forms ridges in the adhesive and helps to create a secure, even surface to lay the tiles on.
 Then press the first tile firmly in position, with a slight twisting action to help secure the adhesive.

 Tile-A-Floor-Step-11.jpg